Non-Melanoma Skin Cancer Facts

 - Squamous cell carcinoma is the second most common type of skin cancer, with an estimated 1 million + cases diagnosed in the U.S. each year.

-- Individuals who have had an organ transplant are approximately 100 times more likely to develop Squamous cell carcinoma than the general population.
+- Although skin cancer is not contagious, individuals who have had an organ transplant are approximately 100 times more likely to develop Squamous cell carcinoma than the general population.

 - Daily use of a sunscreen with 15 SPF or higher reduces your risk of developing Squamous cell carcinoma by about 40 percent.